jkphl/micrometa/doc/index.md

 ### Cache

-It turns out that JSON-LD parsing is rather time consuming as the [underlying parser](https://github.com/lanthaler/JsonLD) fetches and processes contexts from the web.
-For that reason *micrometa* can use a [PSR-6](http://www.php-fig.org/psr/psr-6/) compatible caching backend for storing contexts and vocabularies that have already been fetched.
-It comes bundled with [Symfony Cache](https://github.com/symfony/cache) so you can easily build upon that:
+It turns out that processing JSON-LD is rather time consuming as the [underlying parser](https://github.com/lanthaler/JsonLD) fetches all referenced contexts from the web.
+To speed up things a bit you can use any [PSR-6](http://www.php-fig.org/psr/psr-6/) compatible cache implementation for storing the contexts and vocabularies that have already been fetched. *micrometa* comes bundled with [Symfony Cache](https://github.com/symfony/cache), so you can e.g. easily build upon that:

 ```php
 use Symfony\Component\Cache\Adapter\FilesystemAdapter;